0mlml/imp/README.md

 5. **Connectivity:**
    - BLE, LoRa, and AWS Sidewalk support ensure seamless data transfer and integration with external systems if needed.

-This combination of sensors, intelligent algorithms, and responsive design makes the IMP a robust and innovative solution to its uniquely playful challenge.
+This combination of sensors, intelligent algorithms, and responsive design makes the IMP a robust and innovative solution to this challenge.

 ## 📊 Data Model and Functionality